gdquest-demos/godot-demos-2022/save-game/README.md

 ## Who this is for

+You need to be comfortable with both Godot and GDScript to read this demo's code.

 Resources simplify saving and loading player data, but they also have limitations, as explained below.

 Using resources for saving games is something we can recommend to indie developers, especially solo ones or small teams.

 The larger and more complex the game, the more you may want to design your own save data format instead.

+## How this demo works

+You'll find all the resources we save as part of the `SameGame` in the `resources/` folder.

+We use the `Game.gd` script to pass resources like the `Inventory` or the `Character` to relevant nodes.
+Then, when the inventory UI or the character stats UI change a value, it automatically affects the player and the `SaveGame` resource.

 ## Why not JSON